If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 The cathedral Sankt Georg was begun in 1206 in place of the older collegiate church.
 The church was consecrated in 1235 as collegiate and parish church.
 The construction of the church continued until 1280.
 During the following centuries no major alterations were made to the building so that it could retain its original Late Romanesque appearance.
 Since the foundation in 1821 of the diocese Limburg the church has the rank of a cathedral.
 The exterior of the church was renovated in 1969–1973.
 During the renovation of the interior in 1975–1991 Romanesque frescos from the 13th century were discovered.

 The most important treasures of the church are the Staurothek, a reliquiary of the 2nd half of the 10th century (prior to 963) which contains a particle of the Holy Cross and was stolen by crusaders from the Hagia Sophia in Constantinople in 1204, and the Petri-Stab-Reliquiar of 988, holding parts of the crosier of St. Peter.

-Other places which claim one of the many reliquiaries of particles of the Holy Crucifix are the
+Other places which claim one of the many reliquiaries of particles of the Holy Crucifix and of which there

 Cistercian abbeys of Heiligenkreuz and Lilienfeld (Austria),

-and the former monastery Heilig Kreuz in Donauwörth (Germany).
+the former monastery Heilig Kreuz in Donauwörth (Germany) and the famous cathedral